 Foods and Restaurants

 Spain offers a great variety of fresh, flavourful foods at very reasonable prices.
-Most breakfasts are around €3, which covers coffee, toast, and a juice.
+Most breakfasts are around €3, which covers coffee, toast, and juice.
 Lunch is a three-course meal which includes a salad, the main plate, and a dessert or coffee, for €8-15, depending on the type of restaurant you choose.

 Beer and wine are often cheaper than buying bottled water between €1.25-3.
 As the drinking water is perfectly safe in Spain, drink tap water and spend your euros on beer and wine instead!